nwams/NLTK-Hands-On-Tutorial/README.md

 # NLTK-Hands-On-Tutorial
  This is a hands-on [NLTK tutorial](https://github.com/hb20007/hands-on-nltk-tutorial) that I completed in Jupyter notebooks.
-Github does not render the entire Jupyter Notebook .ipynb file if it's large, so please use the links below to view my code (rendered by nbviewer).
+Github does not render the entire Jupyter Notebook .ipynb file if it's size or outputs are large, so please use the links below to view my code (rendered by nbviewer).

 I code examples that cover the following topics: